sardell/cui-ng/directives/cui-wizard/README.md

 ## Change Log 2/2/2016

 * Now only renders progress bar between steps if there's more than 1 step (you shouldn't be using this directive if you only have 1 step, but in the case that maybe you're dinamically assigning steps this might be useful)

+## Change Log 3/28/2016

+* Adds `.cui-steps` wrapper to the step-indicators to fix an issue where in IE and firefox the absolutely positioned bar would be taken into account for space-between.